thesis

 Examinators

-- Professor Frédéric Boyer, HDR, LS2N, IMT Atlantique Nantes, France,
+- Full Professor Frédéric Boyer, HDR, LS2N, IMT Atlantique Nantes, France,

-- Professor Lionel Lapierre, HDR, Lab-STICC, ENSTA, France,
+- Full Professor Lionel Lapierre, HDR, Lab-STICC, ENSTA, France,

-- Professor Philippe Xu, HDR, U2IS, ENSTA, France,
+- Full Professor Philippe Xu, HDR, U2IS, ENSTA, France,

 - Associate Professor Juliette Drupt, LIRMM, University of Montpellier, France.